aleksdags/lets-play/docs/index.md

 I'm actively seeking entry-level opportunities in IT Administration and Systems Engineering roles.

-Email: your.email@example.com
+:material-email: : your.email@example.com

-LinkedIn: linkedin.com/in/yourprofile
+:material-linkedin: : linkedin.com/in/yourprofile

-GitHub: github.com/yourusername
+:material-github: : github.com/yourusername

 Feel free to reach out to discuss how my skills align with your organization's needs.